 - Effects automation: where the selected audio in the track or tracks in the current project is subjected to the same prescribed sequence of effects and, optionally, a file exported from the entire audio.

-- Effect presets: where selected effects and their settings are stored for quick re-use.
+- Effect presets: where selected, commonly used, effects are stored with your preferred settings for quick re-use.

 How to access Macros

 Macros are available from the Tools Menu:

 There are some examples of Macros and tips on using them.